UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 Examples:

 - `strings my_file`: Prints readable strings from `my_file`.
-- `strings -n 10 my_file`: Prints readable strings of length greather than or equal to 10.
+- `strings -n 10 my_file`: Prints readable strings of length greater than or equal to 10.

 #### wget

 The `wget` command downloads files.
-Most often this is used for download files from HTTP(S) servers.
+Most often, we use `wget` to download files from HTTP(S) servers.

 Examples: